ItsIgnacioPortal/hacker-scoper/README.md

   hacker-scoper -f recon-targets.txt -c google -e 2

   Example: Manually pick a file, use custom scopes and out-of-scope files, and set explicit-level hacker-scoper -f recon-targets.txt -ins inscope -oos noscope.txt -e 2

+Usage notes:
+  If no company and no inscope file are specified, hacker-scoper will look for ".inscope" and ".noscope" files in the current or in parent directories.

 List of all possible arguments:
   -c, --company string
       Specify the company name to lookup.

   -cstxt, --check-security-txt
-      Whether or not we will try to scrape security.txt from all domains and subdomains
+      Whether or not we will try to scrape security.txt from all domains and subdomains (Warning: experimental feature.)

   -r, --reuse string
       Reuse previously generated security.txt lists?
 (Y/N)
 	  Only needed if using "-cstxt"

   -f, --file string
       Path to your file containing URLs